jplflyer/QtWeb-Tutorial/README.md

     Thread model: posix
     InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin

-You can run make from either of the project directories or at the top level.
+In the Server directory, run make.
+From Qt Creator, open the project and click the Build tool in the lower left.

 # Install and Run
-From the top, you can run make install.
-This copies the WebAssembly files into place for nginx.

-You also can CD into the Server app and run DemoServer on the default port.
+I've been running DemoServer manually.
+Run it once like this:

+    ./DemoServer --create

+This creates some sample data.
+If you don't do this, the demo is going to be very boring.
+Then run it like this:

+    ./DemoServer

+It doesn't background itself, and it's chatty.

-At this point, browse to http://localhost:8080/OrderEntry.html
+At this point, browse to http://localhost:8080/Client.html.
+You'll probably need to change the host name to match whatever you configured when setting up nginx.